Which of the following characteristics of good testing apply to any software development life cycle model?

 Prepare for the ISTQB Certified Tester Foundation Level Exam.
 Use flashcards and multiple choice questions with hints and explanations to ensure success.
 Get ready for your certification!

-The characteristic that applies to any software development life cycle model is that for every development activity, there is a corresponding testing activity.
-This concept underscores the need for integrated testing throughout all phases of software development.
-It ensures that testing activities are aligned with development phases, allowing for early detection of defects, verification of requirements, and validation of functionality.
-This principle is fundamental because it promotes continuous assessment of the software, improving quality and reducing the likelihood of significant issues arising later in the development process.
+The characteristic of good testing that applies to any software development life cycle model is that for every development activity, there is a corresponding testing activity.
+This principle emphasizes the integral relationship between development and testing processes.
+It ensures that testing is aligned with every phase of development, allowing for early detection of defects and promoting a higher quality product.

 Subscribe